mlibrary/about-ebc/src/content/invest.md

 * University of Massachusetts, Amherst
 * University of Minnesota
 * University of Nebraska
+* U﻿niversity of North Georgia
+* U﻿niversity of Notre Dame
+* U﻿niversity of Oklahoma
 * University of Oregon
 * University of Ottawa
 * University of Pennsylvania